ga-curriculum/building-a-cicd-pipline-with-jenkins-in-docker/add-a-test-stage-to-your-pipeline/README.md

   <span class="subhead">Add a Test Stage to Your Pipeline</span>
 </h1>

-**Learning Objective:** By the end of this lesson, students will be able to enhance their Jenkins pipeline by adding a test stage.
+**Learning Objective:** By the end of this lesson, students will be able to expand their Jenkins pipeline by adding a test stage.

 ## Add a Test Stage to Your Pipeline